-Half man-made, half the Big Muddy’s work – a 45,5 sq. km (17,5 sq. mi) sized enclaved border irregularity bounded on three sides by a hairpin turn in the Mississippi and in the south by Tennessee is known as the Kentucky Bend, but is denomination is as fixed as the river that created it.
-Alternate names are: the New Madrid Bend, the Madrid Bend, the Bessie Bend, and even ‘Bubbleland’ (*) – quite an image-provoking epithet; one involuntarily pictures Michael Jackson’s monkey’s own version of ‘Neverland’.
+Half man-made, half the Big Muddy’s work – a 45,5 sq. km (17,5 sq. mi) sized enclaved border irregularity bounded on three sides by a hairpin turn in the Mississippi and in the south by Tennessee is known as the Kentucky Bend.
+But its denomination is as fixed as the river that created it.
+Alternate names are: the New Madrid Bend, the Madrid Bend, the Bessie Bend, and even ‘Bubbleland’.

-The US Census doesn’t count monkeys, however.
-According to the latest census poll in 2000, Bubbleland was home to 17 Kentuckians, cut off from the mainland of their state by Missouri and Tennessee.
+Bubbleland was home to about a dozen Kentuckians, cut off from the mainland of their state by Missouri and Tennessee.
 Formally, their home is an exclave of Fulton County in Kentucky’s extreme southwest.
 It is only reachable via Tennessee State Route 22.

-The event that created Bubbleland was the New Madrid Earthquake, actually a series of earthquakes in late 1811 and early 1812 that each may have registered 8.0 on the Richter scale, making them the largest quakes in the contiguous USA.
+The event that created Bubbleland was the New Madrid Earthquake, actually a series of earthquakes in late 1811 and early 1812 that each may have registered 8.0 on the Richter scale, making them the largest quakes in the contiguous USA in recorded history.
 Not only flattening most of the town of New Madrid nearby in Missouri, the tremors – felt as far away as Connecticut – also shifted the course of the Mississippi.

 This confounded the work of early surveyors plotting out the line that would mark the border between Kentucky and Tennessee.
 By 1812, they hadn’t made it as far as the Mississippi.
 Later, it turned out their line cut right through the loop in the Mississippi created by the quakes, crossing the river twice.